katspaugh/wavesurfer.js/README.md

 Connecting filters
 ==================
-You can insert your own WebAudio nodes into the graph using the method `setFilter`.
+You can insert your own Web Audio nodes into the graph using the method `setFilter`.
 Example:

     var lowpass = wavesurfer.backend.ac.createBiquadFilter();
     wavesurfer.backend.setFilter(lowpass);